MasumBhai/Learnathon_Frontend_Task03/README.md

 ## How to run

-Run `ng serve` for a dev server.
+Run `ng serve` or `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Further Help